rijuadra/interviewquestions/README.md

 18) wait() notify()
 19) Difference between ClassNotFoundException and ClassDeffNotFoundException
 20) A->B->C hierarchy of constructor calling if object of C has been created
+21) Paranthesis validation
+22) Postfix evalution
+23) No of possible islands in a given 2d array

 ________________________________________________________________________________________________________________________________